adilahmed31/adilahmed31.github.io/content/blog/safe_exit.md

 I plan to experiment a litle more with the History API to see if there's a way around it, but I appreciate any thoughts / tips you have which can save me some time!
 I'd also love to receive any general opinions / feedback / fact-checks.
 Just cold-email me at adilahmed31@gmail.com

 Finally , here's a link to the website: [https://techclinic.cs.wisc.edu](https://techclinic.cs.wisc.edu).
-If you or someone close is experiencing Intimate-Partner Surveillance, please consult the resources linked on the website for more assistance.
+If you or someone you know is experiencing Intimate-Partner Surveillance, please consult the resources linked on the website for more assistance.

 *Note: As I have graduated from UW-Madison, I no longer have formal affiliation with the Madison Tech Clinic.
 All views expressed are personal*